Early Childhood Special Education – Non Licensure

-Become an expert educator, advocate and leader with the Master of Education in Early Childhood Education and Early Childhood Special Education degree at Grand Canyon University (GCU).
-This program enables you to help each student grow to his or her full potential while advocating at the school and district level for children of diverse abilities.
+Transform into a skillful and knowledgeable educator, advocate and leader with the Master of Education in Early Childhood Education and Early Childhood Special Education at Grand Canyon University (GCU).
+This program can empower you to help each student grow to his or her full potential while advocating at the school and district level for children in their early years of education.

-Step into the high demand field of early childhood special education as a graduate of this master’s degree program, equipped with best-practice pedagogy and methodologies as well as expertise in the psychosocial and familial needs of exceptional children.
+Prepare to enter the field of teaching as a graduate of this non-licensure education degree program, equipped with best-practice pedagogy and methodologies as well as expertise in the psychosocial and familial needs of exceptional children.

-In addition to coursework, students complete 104 hours of field experience within birth through grade 3 classrooms, in both special and general education environments.
+In addition to coursework, you will complete a minimum of 104 hours of field experience within birth through grade 3 classrooms, in both special and general education environments.
 All courses are directly aligned with national teaching standards as prescribed by the Interstate Teacher Assessment and Support Consortium (InTASC), International Society for Technology in Education Standards for Teachers (ISTE-T), Council for Exceptional Children (CEC) and the National Association for the Education of Young Children (NAEYC).

 Loading Form